mcdonn/LSA2019-Reproducible-Research/intro_to_git.md

 *   and that we want to use these settings globally (i.e. for every project).

 On a command line, Git commands are written as `git verb options`, where `verb` is what we actually want to do and `options` is additional optional information which may be needed for the `verb`.
-So here is how you would look up your global setting:
+So here is how you would look up your global setting (you will get an error initially):

 ```bash
 $ git config --global --list